-The Air Quality Index (AQI) is a key international tool for reporting daily air quality.
-It provides valuable information about how clean the local air quality is and the associated possible health effects.
-Determination of the AQI considers a concentration of all criteria pollutants and relates them to a single scale value.
-The AQI is calculated according to the US EPA AQI formula.
-As the AQI increases in value, the level of air pollution and the potential health impacts also increase.
-The AQI result is divided into six categories of health concern, with each assigned a specific colour band for easier understanding of air pollution levels.
-An AQI value corresponding to 0 – 50 is represented by green color which indicates good air quality and concentrations of the pollutants are within the national limits, and presents no or negligible health impacts.
-On the other end of the spectrum, an AQI value higher than 300 or corresponding to maroon color denotes hazardous air quality that poses serious health effects.
+The Air Quality Index is an internationally accepted approach for presenting daily air quality reports.
+This index provides valuable information about air quality and the potential health effects associated with air pollution.
+The index is calculated according to the air quality index equation developed by the US Environmental Protection Agency.
+The air quality index includes the monitoring data of five criteria pollutants: nitrogen dioxide (NO2), carbon monoxide (CO), sulphur dioxide (SO2), ground ozone (O3), and particulate matter (PM10 and 2.5).
+The air quality index results are distributed into six colour-coded health impact categories for easy understanding by the public.
+An AQI value corresponding to 0 – 50 is represented by green colour, which indicates good air quality and concentrations of the pollutants are within the national limits, and presents no or negligible health impacts.
+On the other end of the spectrum, an AQI value higher than 300 or corresponding to maroon colour denotes hazardous air quality, which may pose serious health effects.